k97/jnana/_work/virtualhealth.md

   url: "/assets/blog/shell-grunt/cover.png"
 ---

 > Telstra Health’s Virtual Health service offering is powered by a suite of products that are used by patients and healthcare providers.
-I helped identify the touchpoints and designed a few of these products that delivers value through the virtual health experience: from patient onboarding all the way till service delivery.
+I helped identify the touchpoints and designed the products that deliver value through the virtual health experience: from patient onboarding all the way till service delivery.

 # The Design Team